julianpistorius/github-project-management-example/README.md

 You can create an organization for your lab and have all of your projects and repositories associated with this organization.

-1. Go to your Github profile
+1. Go to your GitHub profile
 2. Click the `+` next to your avatar.
 3. Select New Organization and follow the prompts